Aidan-Pick/cv/AidanPickCV.typ

     "Aug 2025",
   )
   #list(indent: 1em)[
-    Developed a *Spring Boot microservice* to handle fincial data streams, processing events with *Kafka* and integrating external *REST APIs* ][
+    Developed a *Spring Boot microservice* to handle financial data streams, processing events with *Kafka* and integrating external *REST APIs* ][
-    *Exposed custom REST endpoints* for data retrival and implemented data persistence using *Java Persistence API* (JPA) with a *H2 in-memory database*
+    *Exposed custom REST endpoints* for data retrieval and implemented data persistence using *Java Persistence API* (JPA) with a *H2 in-memory database*
   ]